 This was the first time I had ever seen him cry.
 I knew, in that moment, that his pain was resonating deeper in his heart than I had previously imagined.
 We were facing trauma for the first time in our relationship.

 At first I had no idea how to help him.
+Of course, when he was planning the funeral I helped with things like choosing the custom cremation upright monuments.
+I know that he found the funeral really difficult so I just tried to help in whatever way I could.
+Once the funeral was over, his grief got worse and it was horrible to see him so upset.
 I wanted to tell him not to cry, that everything would be OK.
 But I didn’t want to make him think his feelings were invalid or that the situation wasn’t actually tragic.
 Everything I wanted to do felt so wrong and inauthentic.

 After a short while, I began picking up on the actions I was doing that seemed to be bringing him closer to closure.
 I was surprised how little these things were – like cleaning the laundry, walking the dog and doing the dishes.
 I realized that it wasn’t about making strategic steps towards happiness, but doing those few key things that make his life a little easier and makes more room for him to focus on getting through the grief.